Professor of English and linguistics

 English department: 217-333-2390

-- I'm currently writing a book titled Language and the Law
+- I'm currently writing a book titled Guns and Grammar: Understanding Language Law

 My research interests include: